 An adult ticket will cost 5€, a reduced ticket for students, university students, pensioners and teachers will cost 3 €.
 You can read more about Patarei and the exhibition here: https://patareiprison.org/en/visit/

 Patarei is located at Kalaranna 28, Tallinn near the harbour.
-It is at walking distance from the city centre.
-From the Freedom Square walking will take approximately 25 minutes and from the old town, it is even less.
-Alternatively, you can catch a bus 73 from Freedom Square, and ride to bus stop “Lennusadam”.
+It is within walking distance from the city centre.
+From Freedom Square walking will take approximately 25 minutes and from the old town, it is even less.
+Alternatively, you can catch bus 73 from Freedom Square, and ride to the bus stop “Lennusadam”.

 Old town viewing platforms

-There are 3 viewing platforms in Tallinn old town.
+There are 3 viewing platforms in Tallinn’s old town.
 Kohtuotsa viewing platform is the most famous of them, From there you can see the old town, the modern city centre, many of the Town Wall’s defence towers and much more.
-Kohtuotsa viewing platform is located at Kohtu 12, Tallinn.
+Kohtuotsa’s viewing platform is located at Kohtu 12, Tallinn.

-The second platform is Patkuli viewing platform.
-It is located at Rahukohtu 5, Tallinn, at the north side of the Toompea hill.
+The second platform is the Patkuli viewing platform.
+It is located at Rahukohtu 5, Tallinn, on the north side of Toompea hill.
 From Patkuli you can see Tallinn’s Town Wall and towers, St. Olav’s Church and the harbour area.

-The third platform is Piiskopi viewing platform.
+The third platform is the Piiskopi viewing platform.
 It is located at Toom-Kooli 21, Tallinn, on the west side of Toompea hill.
-From Piiskopi viewing platform is a view to the Pelgulinn and Kalamaja areas.
+From the Piiskopi viewing platform is a view of the Pelgulinn and Kalamaja areas.